BSpoke/courseblueprint/_posts/2022-09-19-what-to-setup-first-online-course.markdown

 ## The Final Flow

-The checkout software step is optinal, so without it the funds would go directly from the purchaser, through the payment processor, and ultimately deposited into your account in a few days.
+The checkout software step is optional, so without it the funds would go directly from the purchaser, through the payment processor, and ultimately deposited into your account in a few days.

 ![Workflow Image](/images/flow.png)